 James Powell searched the Web of Science and found that of 13,950 peer-reviewed climate articles published between 1991 and 2012, only 24 rejected global warming.
 There are at least two similar studies of the peer-reviewed climate change literature giving similar results.
 And I refer the reader again to my page on why everyone should accept climate science.

 Bennett references 'retired' mining geologist and outspoken climate science denialist, Ian Plimer, and seems to believe that Plimer is more reliable as a source of climate science information than the entire body of the world's climatologists.
 A common error of the non-scientist is to assume that all scientists are somehow equal (for example, that Plimer, a mining geologist, is just as likely to be an expert on climate science as is a climatologist).
 One would not expect a person in Professor Bennett's position to make this assumption, but he seems to have done so in this case.
 Peer-reviewed publication in respected journals relevant to the subject of the paper is very important.
 Ian Plimer's work on climate change is not peer-reviewed and has been heavily criticised by climate scientists.

 Bennett also overlooks the fact that air pollution from the burning of fossil fuels kills millions of people world-wide each year.
-This, like climate change and ocean acidification, is an environmental problem, so perhaps of little importance to someone who looks at the environment as something that needs to be managed in a way to get as much out of it as possible.
+This, like climate change, ocean acidification, ocean warming and sea level rise are environmental problems, so perhaps of little importance to someone who looks at the environment as something that needs to be managed in a way to get as much out of it as possible.

 ExternalEcosystems across Australia are collapsing under climate change; The Conversation